 Chamonix, capital of mountaineering

-World-renowned, Chamonix-Mont-Blanc is much more than a sporting destination: it is a true legend.
-The birthplace of mountaineering, it has attracted adventurers from around the world since the first ascent of Mont-Blanc in 1786.
-The vibrant and cosmopolitan town center combines high-end sports shops, gourmet restaurants, and art galleries.
-But it is above all the natural setting that impresses: Aiguille du Midi, Mer de Glace, Bossons Glacier… At every street corner, a postcard panorama.
-Accessible year-round, Chamonix also offers numerous hikes, extreme outdoor activities (paragliding, via ferrata, trail running), and a unique immersion into the world of high mountains.
+World-renowned, Chamonix-Mont-Blanc is much more than a sports destination: it is a true legend.
+The birthplace of mountaineering, it has attracted adventurers from all over the world since the first ascent of Mont Blanc in 1786.
+The vibrant and cosmopolitan town center blends high-end sports shops, gourmet restaurants, and art galleries.
+But it is above all the natural setting that impresses: Aiguille du Midi, Mer de Glace, Bossons glacier… At every street corner, a postcard panorama.
+Accessible year-round, Chamonix also offers numerous hikes, extreme outdoor activities (paragliding, via ferrata, trail running), and a unique immersion in the world of high mountains.

 Megève, elegance and tradition

-Created in the 1920s as the French alternative to St. Moritz, Megève has always embodied mountain chic.
-Behind its cobblestone streets and lively squares lie exceptional chalets, five-star hotels, and a renowned gastronomic scene (including several starred restaurants).
+Founded in the 1920s as the French alternative to Saint-Moritz, Megève has always embodied mountain chic.
+Behind its cobbled streets and lively squares hide exceptional chalets, five-star hotels, and a renowned gastronomic scene (including several starred restaurants).
 The atmosphere is subdued, between discreet elegance and carefully preserved local traditions.
-In winter, the wooded slopes of the Évasion Mont-Blanc ski area offer skiers a sublime setting; in summer, Megève transforms into a green haven, perfect for golf, hiking, and open-air classical concerts.
+In winter, the wooded slopes of the Évasion Mont-Blanc ski area open to skiers in a sublime setting; in summer, Megève transforms into a green haven, perfect for golf, hiking, and open-air classical concerts.
 It is the ideal destination for a stay combining art of living, nature, and refinement.

-Hidden in the heart of the Aravis, La Clusaz is a ski resort village with a warm and family-friendly atmosphere.
+Nestled in the heart of the Aravis, La Clusaz is a resort-village with a warm and family-friendly atmosphere.
 Its pedestrian center, with traditional chalets, lively terraces, and an onion-domed bell tower, offers a true postcard of Savoyard mountain life.
-Renowned for its varied ski area, much appreciated by freeriders, the resort also offers a multitude of off-ski activities: sledding, biathlon, snowshoe walks, as well as spa and local gastronomy.
-In summer, the alpine meadows turn into flower-filled pastures, perfect for hiking or mountain biking.
-La Clusaz is also a village that cultivates the mountain lifestyle art, between shared tartiflette and friendly festivals.
+Renowned for its varied ski area, very popular with freeriders, the resort also offers a multitude of off-ski activities: sledding, biathlon, snowshoe walks, as well as spa and local gastronomy.
+In summer, the alpine pastures turn into flowery meadows, perfect for hiking or mountain biking.
+La Clusaz is also a village that cultivates the mountain way of life, between shared tartiflettes and friendly festivals.

 Activities and leisure in the villages of Haute-Savoie